Simstrumentation/Air-Manager/Instruments/Cessena_Citation_CJ4/CJ4-Electrical_Panel/README.md

 - **v1.0**
   Released 3-4-21
 	- Original Panel Created
 - **v2.0**
   Released 10-06-2021-8-2021
 	- New custom graphics
 	- Backlighting
 	- Night mode (when used in conjunction with Simstrumentation Ambient Light Control)
 	- Mobiflight events replaced with H: events and L: variables
+ - **v2.1** 01-16-22 SIMSTRUMENTATION
+     - Resource folder file capitials renamed for SI Store submittion
+     - Battery EMER is functional but requires Air Manager 4.1 for full functionality.
+If using AM4.0.1 EMER turns on actual battery.
+ - **v2.2** 03-28-22 SIMSTRUMENTATION
+     - Switch Graphics replaced

 ## Left To Do:

 - N/A

 ## Notes:
-- STBY FTL Test position is INOP in game.
-- EMER Lights ON position is INOP in game.
-- Battery to EMER position INOP in game.
-- Generator reset position INOP in game
+- N/A